 Eco Friendly Plants Don’t Have to be Drab

 There is a wide-spread misconception that in order to have “green” or “eco-friendly plants”, one must stick to drab shrubs and cactuses which are commonly associated with the desert.
 Thankfully, that couldn’t be further from the truth.
 California has a staggering amount of native plants that are both absolutely stunning in color, and thrive in very low water conditions.
-Regardless of whether environmental conservation is on your mind, eco-friendly plants are easier to maintain since they require less watering, and that saves you time and energy while still providing a beautiful garden.
+Also, regardless of whether environmental conservation is on your mind, eco-friendly plants are easier to maintain.
+They require less watering, and that saves you time and energy while still providing a beautiful garden.

 Beautiful Eco Friendly Plants of California:

 1.)
 Pumpkin Monkey Flower

 First of all, the pumpkin monkey flower not only has an awesome name, it is a beautiful orange and red flower that does exceptionally well in low water conditions.
 This sub-shrub grows to 2′ tall with dark green foliage that sets off the large flowers which have a reddish-orange floral tube and bright orange lobes.
 Also, flowering peaks in spring but there are often some flowers on this plant nearly year-round.
 (Learn more about this eco-friendly plants, the Pumpkin Monkey Flower )